-Outcomes
+Outcomes:

 Data cleaning process is a difficult but a very important step – meta data can help: Questions have to be answered such as: Where are the starting and end points?
 How do we handle imprecise points after starting process of a GPS unit?
 How do we define outliers?
 The automation of this process is limited and in cases with a manageable amount of tracks arbitrary decisions combined with local knowhow can help.